Security

 I decided early on to publish my own builds of the tools I use in software development.
 By building the tools on the same Launchpad build farm that builds the Ubuntu operating system, I could once again have a single trusted source for all of the software on my workstation.

-Currently, the easiest way to build software on Launchpad, especially for Ubuntu, is with a Snap package.
-Snap packages have the additional security benefit of being able to run in complete isolation with limited access to the system.
-So I published Snap packages for all current releases and early-access builds of the JDK and JavaFX, with the goal of creating the most open, transparent, and verifiable builds available:
+The easiest way to build software on Launchpad, especially for Ubuntu, is by creating a Snap package.
+Snap packages have the additional security benefit of running in complete isolation with limited access to the system.
+I created Snap packages of the JDK and JavaFX with the goal of providing the most open and transparent builds available and allowing developers to verify exactly where and how each package was built.
+See the Verify section of the README files for details.

 ---|---|---|---|---|